 Check out these articles and interviews with me and Emma about our work on City Streets are for People.
-For more, visit my linktree site.
+For more, visit here.

 The ThinkCities series is inspired by the urgency for new approaches to city life as a result of climate change, population growth and increased density.
 It highlights the challenges and risks cities face, but also offers hope for building resilience, sustainability and quality of life as young people act as advocates for themselves and their communities.

 Coming soon: City of Neighbors, illustrated by Katy Dockrill, spring 2023